asyncapi/training/VIDEO_2_SCRIPT.md

 Likewise, you can also help AsyncAPI by giving us feedback and contributing to the project.
 If you have not yet joined the AsyncAPI community through its Slack or GitHub Discussions, we invite you to participate in the growth of the specification.

 We hope you find these videos useful and we look forward to seeing you in the next one!

+---

+* The italic and bold text is the script of the short version of the video.
+* Maybe the animations of this video could also be used as independent short videos.